smikhalevski/doubter/README.md

 }).exact();
 ```

-Strip unknown keys, so the object is cloned if an unknown kind is met, and only known keys are preserved.
+Strip unknown keys, so the object is cloned if an unknown type is met, and only known keys are preserved.

 ```ts
 d.object({